Wicked Money Questions

 Sometimes people don't resist stability itself.
 They resist the versions of stability that once required them to abandon themselves in order to achieve it.

 That is a very different thing.
 And understanding that distinction changes what actually helps, what they wish to lean into what greater harmony or alignment with this might feel like.
-Maybe someone doesn't need more rigid structure.
-Maybe they need gentler systems, more autonomy, flexible routines, financial practices that support their nervous system rather than overwhelm it.

 Exercise: your wicked money questions

 This exercise works beautifully solo — as a journalling practice — in conversation with a trusted friend, coach, or peer, or as part of a group discussion.
-If something surfaces that feels significant or tender, you might want to bring it into a supported space rather than sit with it alone.

 Step one: come up with your own wicked money questions.